 In Part 1 of this series of articles on the Philosophy of Training, I wanted to establish the importance of having a philosophy.
 In Part 2, I want to go a little deeper into my philosophy.

-I mentioned in part 1, that reading the Nautilus Training Principles was my first recollection of reading anything that applied logic and true scientific principles to strength training.
+I mentioned in part 1 that reading the Nautilus Training Principles was my first recollection of reading anything that applied logic and true scientific principles to strength training.
 I had read other things that implied the use of principles.
-The old Muscle and Fitness magazines spoke of the Weider Instinctive principle, which basically meant that you trained based on what you feel you need to do.
-There is definitely something to creating an awareness to your body and how you feel but the principle is not based on either logic or science.
+The old Muscle and Fitness magazines spoke of the Weider Instinctive Principle, which meant that you trained based on what you feel you need to do.
+There is definitely something to creating awareness of your body and how you feel, but the principle is not based on either logic or science.

-As I have been thinking of this series of articles, I have been putting a lot of thought into whether or not we as humans value being logical in our thoughts and actions.
-If we do, are we actually logical in our actions.
-My belief is that most people would say that they are logical.
+As I have been thinking of this series of articles, I have been putting a lot of thought into whether or not we, as humans, value being logical in our thoughts and actions.
+If we do, are we logical in our actions?
+I believe that most people would say that they are logical.
 I think that most of us believe we are evolved beings and that we act rationally and logically.
-However, when observing many of our actions they appear to be driven by emotion and primal desires.
-This is not meant as a criticism but is meant to get you to think about this very fact.
-Nearly everyday, if not everyday, I catch myself doing, thinking, or saying something that upon reflection supports the above statement.
-This idea goes far beyond training but I believe it is relevant for our discussion on exercise and training.
+However, when observing many of our actions, they appear to be driven by emotion and primal desires.
+This is not meant as a criticism but is intended to get you to think about this very fact.
+Nearly every day, if not every day, I catch myself doing, thinking, or saying something that, upon reflection, supports the above statement.
+This idea goes far beyond training, but I believe it is relevant for our discussion on exercise and training.

 Not Fun Fun

-I am in agreement that optimal exercise or training should be logical.
+I agree that optimal exercise or training should be logical.
 My philosophy is that you should know why you are doing what you are doing if you want to be as efficient and effective as possible.
-One of the biggest take aways here is that we will often choose what we like to do versus what we know we need to do in order to move towards a goal.
-Just go to any Big Box gym on Monday’s and you will find all the bench presses taken but will always be able to find an open squat rack.
+One of the biggest takeaways here is that we will often choose what we like to do versus what we know we need to do to move towards a goal.
+Just go to any Big Box gym on Mondays, and you will find all the bench presses taken but will always be able to find an open squat rack.
 This will be the case despite many of those waiting in line to use the bench press have skinny chicken legs.

 Universal/Personal and General/Specific

 I am tying these together because they are similar discussions.
-When it comes to exercise or training we all have similar and general needs.
+When it comes to exercise or training, we all have similar and general needs.
 For example, we all have the same muscle and joint functions.
-In general we all require the same type of movement.
-I believe it is important to be able to perform basic movement patterns and develop strength in those patterns.
+In general, we all require the same type of movement.
+I believe it is essential to be able to perform basic movement patterns and develop strength in those patterns.

 Basic Movement Patterns

 This is an interesting distinction.
-I have actually had fun, no pun intended, joking with some clients about this one.
-I have sometimes jokingly asked, “Do you want to train or do you want to be entertained?”
-Productive training is hard and if you derive pleasure and a sense of accomplishment from that hard training, then it is fun.
-I personally believe exercise and training can be fun.
+I have had fun, no pun intended, joking with some clients about this one.
+I have sometimes jokingly asked, “Do you want to train, or do you want to be entertained?”
+Productive training is hard, and if you derive pleasure and a sense of accomplishment from that hard training, then it is fun.
+I believe exercise and training can be fun.
 However, it does not have to be a requirement.
 Sometimes the things that will benefit us most and get us out of our comfort zone are not going to be fun.